LLNL/popclass/JOSS/paper.md

 stars and therefore cause microlensing signals that are longer.

 `popclass` allows a user to match characteristics of a microlensing signal to a simulation of the Galaxy to calculate lens class probabilities for an event.
-The user can flexabli
+The user can flexibly use constraints on any microlensing signal characteristics and specific their own Galactic simulation.
+`popclass` also comes with an interface to arviz and pymultinest for microlesning signal constraints, pre-loaded Galactic simulations, plotting fuctionality, and uncertainty quantification methods that can be included in the classification calculation.

 The primary and first intended use case is in classifying microlensing events based on the event posterior and subject to a pre-specified galactic model.
 At base level, the library solves the following: